mehalyna/Forum-Project-Stage-CC/README.md

 ### Basic Epics

-1. **As a startup company,** I want to create a profile on the platform, so that I can present my ideas and proposals to potential investors.
+0. **As a user of the platform**, I want the ability to represent both as a startup and as an investor company, so that I can engage in the platform's ecosystem from both perspectives using a single account.

    - Features:
+     - implement the functionality for users to select and switch roles.

+2. **As a startup company,** I want to create a profile on the platform, so that I can present my ideas and proposals to potential investors.

+   - Features:
      -  user registration functionality for startups.
      -  profile setup page where startups can add details about their company and ideas.

-2. **As an investor,** I want to view profiles of startups, so that I can find promising ideas to invest in.
+3. **As an investor,** I want to view profiles of startups, so that I can find promising ideas to invest in.

    - Features:
      -  feature for investors to browse and filter startup profiles.
      -  viewing functionality for detailed startup profiles.

-3. **As a startup company,** I want to update my project information, so that I can keep potential investors informed about our progress and milestones.
+4. **As a startup company,** I want to update my project information, so that I can keep potential investors informed about our progress and milestones.

    - Features:
      -  functionality for startups to edit and update their project information.
      -  system to notify investors about updates to startups they are following.

-4. **As an investor,** I want to be able to contact startups directly through the platform, so that I can discuss investment opportunities.
+5. **As an investor,** I want to be able to contact startups directly through the platform, so that I can discuss investment opportunities.

    - Features:
      -  secure messaging system within the platform for communication between startups and investors.
      -  privacy and security measures to protect the communication.

-5. **As a startup company,** I want to receive notifications about interested investors, so that I can engage with them promptly.
+6. **As a startup company,** I want to receive notifications about interested investors, so that I can engage with them promptly.

    - Features:
      -  notification functionality for startups when an investor shows interest or contacts them.
      -  dashboard for startups to view and manage investor interactions.

-6. **As an investor,** I want to save and track startups that interest me, so that I can manage my investment opportunities effectively.
+7. **As an investor,** I want to save and track startups that interest me, so that I can manage my investment opportunities effectively.

    - Features:
      -  feature for investors to save and track startups.